-Khulud Alayyash - Deformation and Collapse in Cellular Structures of Nonlinear Elastic Material, Joint supervision (with Prof. Tim Phillips) of DPhil in Mathematics, April 2013 - Present.
+Khulud Alayyash - PhD candidate, Thesis title: Deformation and Collapse in Cellular Structures of Non-Linear Elastic Material, Cardiff School of Mathematics, April 2013 - Present.

 I hold a BSc in Mathematics from the University of Bucharest, Romania, a Certificate of Advanced Study in Mathematics from the University of Cambridge, and a DPhil in Numerical Analysis from Durham University.

-I am also involved in the Cardiff University Student Chapter of SIAM, further details of which can be found at the SIAM webpage, and also am involved in the organization of the Applied Mathematics seminar programme.
+I am the faculty adviser for the Cardiff University Student Chapter of SIAM, further details of which can be found at the SIAM Chapter webpage, and also the organizer of the Applied Mathematics seminar programme.